Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 You conjure two Yeth Hounds that last for a minute in unoccupied spaces you can see within 12 *(18m)*.
 The yeth hounds act on your initiative and follow your verbal commands.
 When this spell ends, the yeth hounds dissolve into smoke.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 8 or higher, you summon one additional yeth hound for each slot level above 7.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 8 or higher, you summon one additional yeth hound for each slot level above 7.
 - **Classes**: Druid, Warlock
 *(Source: CS)*